-(Policy RA3 - Extract) In rural locations outside of settlements, as to be defined in either neighbourhood development plans or the Rural Areas Sites Allocations DPD, residential development will be boundaries.
-A Development Brief and Design Guide has been provided for the site allocation at Mortimer's Cross (Policy AYH1 and Appendix 1).
+(Policy RA3 - Extract) In rural locations outside of settlements, as to be defined in either neighbourhood development plans or the Rural Areas Sites Allocations DPD, residential development will be safeguards are provided, and general design matters are addressed for the sites.
 This is in addition to other topic specific policies in this NDP and also HCS.
-HCS evidence base contains information on the mix of sites required within the rural parts of Leominster Housing Market Area and HCS policy H3 seeks to provide a range of house types.
-The NDP does duplicate the requirements of that HCS policy which meets the provisions of NPPF paras 50, 54 and 55.
+HCS evidence base contains information on the mix of sites required within the rural parts of Ross-on-Wye Housing Market Area (See Table 2) and Policy GWB16 seeks to secure a range of house types.
+This is in accordance with HCS policy H3 and the provisions of NPPF paras 50, 54 and 55.